AviShah10/nba-playoff-prediction/README.md

 So far, we have ran the models on all features in our dataset including WLPCT, MATCHUP, FGM, FGA, FGPCT, FG3M, FG3A, FG3PCT, FTM, FTA, FTPCT, OREB, DREB, REB, AST, STL, BLK, TOV, PF, PTS, PM.
 We omitted the TEAM and YEAR features because they do not have an impact on the performance of the team itself.

 Visualizations:
 While creating our dataset we decided to run some visualizations to get an understanding of how the data is trending.
-Our next couple visualizations helps show a difference in 3 key features from playoff bound teams and non-playoff bound teams.
+Our next couple visualizations helps show a difference in many key features from playoff bound teams and non-playoff bound teams.

+RED indicates playoff clinch
+BLUE indicares playoff miss

 Here we're comparing Field Goals made to Field Goals attempted.
 We see a general positive trend that with more shots attempted,the more shots made.
 But when examining if there's a significant difference in more shots made to making the playoffs, there seems to be a pretty even spread with good shooting teams missing the playoffs and poorly shooting teams clinching the playoffs.